sinewalker/sinewalker.github.io/pg/colophon.md

 .. title: Colophon
 .. slug: colophon
 .. date: 2017-08-13 07:27 UTC+10:00
-.. tags: about
+.. tags: about, meta
 .. link:
-.. description: Some information about me.
+.. description: Some information about the site.
 .. type: text
 #+END_COMMENT